ImperialSquid/zotero-zotts/README.md

   - Change what happens when you're holding `Ctrl/Cmd` vs `Ctrl/Cmd + Shift`
 - **Specify substitutions**
    - A lot of TTS engines don't pronounce things how you might want, you can tell ZoTTS text to look out for and what to replace it with
-   - Patterns to be replaced can be either raw strings or regex patterns
+   - Patterns to be replaced can be either raw text or regex patterns
 - **Create favourites**
    - Create a set of favourites with specific voices and other settings
    - You can quickly cycle between favourites with the shortcut